 In some patients, it is as early as 12 or 13, and in others, it may not be until the early twenties.
 Problems tend to occur with increasing frequency after the age of 30.

 Some of the possible problems related to not removing your wisdom teeth include:

 The most frequent clinical problem we see is pericoronitis, (a localized gum infection).
 Without enough room for total eruption, the gum tissue around the wisdom tooth can become irritated and infected, resulting in recurrent pain, swelling, and problems with chewing and/or swallowing.

 Non-infectious diseases may also arise in association with an impacted wisdom tooth.
 Cysts are fluid-filled “balloons” inside the jaw bone that develop as a result of impacted teeth and slowly expand destroying adjacent jaw bone and occasionally teeth.
 They can be very difficult to treat if your wisdom teeth are not removed in your teenage years.
 Although rare, tumors can be associated with the delayed removal of wisdom teeth.

-Impacted wisdom teeth may contribute to crowding of your teeth.
-This is most noticeable with the front teeth, primarily the lower front teeth and is most commonly seen after a patient has had braces.
+Impacted wisdom teeth may contribute to the crowding of your teeth.
+This is most noticeable with the front teeth, primarily the lower front teeth, and is most commonly seen after a patient has had braces.
 There are a number of factors that cause teeth to crowd after braces or in early adulthood.
 Retained, impacted wisdom teeth may be a contributing factor.
-Typically the reason for removal is to prevent long-term damage to your teeth, gums, jaw bone or preserving orthodontic work.
+Typically the reason for removal is to prevent long-term damage to your teeth, gums, jaw bone, or preserve orthodontic work.